CVC 21950 Failure to Yield to a Pedestrian: Info + What to Do

 In California, most drivers charged with a CVC 21950 violation can opt for traffic school.
 If you go this route, the points associated with your ticket will be hidden from potential employers, insurance providers, and other third parties.

-This option may seem a bit expensive, but it can save you hundreds (if not thousands) of dollars in the long run.
+Traffic school only takes a few hours, and it save you hundreds (if not thousands) of dollars in the long run.

 Fight Your Ticket in Court